charliecalvert/CloudNotes/Assignments/Git/GitIgnoreTest.md

 ./week05-node-test/public/bundle.js
 ```

-Here you can see that I have checked in the file in my **week05-node-test** directory.
+Here you can see that I have accidentally checked in **bundle.js** in my **week05-node-test** directory.
 (It is not necessarily an error that you do no have that directory.
 My repository may be different than yours.)
 I should add that this was not an error I set up for the purposes of this assignment.
 Somehow, probably while working in a branch that was not set up with a good **.gitignore** file, I ended up checking in the file by mistake.

 I fix the problem like this: